DevMountain/ContinuumOld/README.md

 Add and implement the `PostController` class that will be used for CRUD operations.

 1. Add a new `PostController` class file.
-2. Add a `sharedController` singleton property.
+2. Add a `shared` singleton property.
 3. Add a `posts` property initialized as an empty array.
 4. Add an `addComment` function that takes a `text` parameter as a `String`, and a `Post` parameter.
 This should return a Comment object in a completion closure.
 * _For now this function will only initialize a new comment and append it to the given post's comments array._
-5. Add a `createPostWith(image: ...)` function that takes an image parameter as a `UIImage` and a caption as a `String`.
+5. Add a `createPostWith` function that takes an image parameter as a `UIImage` and a caption as a `String`.
 This should return a Post object in a completion closure.
-6. Implement the `createPostWith(image: ...)` function to initialize a `Post` with the image and a `Comment` with the caption text.
+6. The function will need to:
+* initialize a comment from the caption text
+* initalize a post from the image and new comment
+* Set the new post equal to the comments `weak var post` property
+* Append the post to the `PostController`s  `posts` property (think source of truth)

 _Note: These CRUD functions will only work locally right now.
 We will integrate Cloudkit further along in the project_